Kiko Estrada

-Jason Joseph Francis Carlos Diaz Ejercito (/tl/; born June 4, 1992), popularly known as Kiko Estrada, is a Filipino actor who is best known for his role in Tween Hearts on GMA Network before he transferred to ABS-CBN, where he appeared in Angelito: Ang Bagong Yugto and Annaliza.
+Jason Joseph Francis Carlos Diaz Ejercito (/tl/), popularly known as Kiko Estrada, is a Filipino actor who is best known for his role in Tween Hearts on GMA Network before he transferred to ABS-CBN, where he appeared in Angelito: Ang Bagong Yugto and Annaliza.
 In 2014, he moved back to GMA Network, where he appeared on several television dramas.

-Background
+Early life and background

 Estrada was born in Manila.
-His mother,Cheska Diaz is a former actress, and his father, Gary Estrada, is an actor who also serves as board member of Quezon Province.
+His mother, Cheska Diaz is a former actress, and his father, Gary Estrada, is an actor who also serves as board member of Quezon Province.
 He is the grandson of Paquito Diaz and George Estregan.

 In 2021, Estrada choose to be tattooed with a memorial butterfly in honour of his grandfather who earlier lived as dweller under a Mexico, Pampanga bridge.

 His parents have separated and each remarried, and he has several younger half-siblings.
 Of these, he has three half-sisters—Garielle Bernice, Garianna Beatrice and Gianna Bettina—from his father's present wife, Bernadette Allyson, and he has a half-brother, Stefan, and a half-sister, Gabrielle Alexi, from his mother's present husband, Carlos Morales.

 Estrada went to high school at Colegio San Agustin, he attended college at College of St. Benilde, where he enrolled in the diplomatic affairs program and he played a former college basketball team of College of St. Benilde.
 His parents were the main force that urged him to go into show business.
 He began acting lessons in ABS-CBN's Star Magic in 2010.